Disabilities -> Working Income Tax Benefit / Canada Workers Benefit

 The working income tax benefit (WITB) is a federal refundable tax credit which has been available since 2007, for low-income individuals or families with working income over $3,000 (base amount for most provinces and territories).
 The calculations for Alberta, BC, Quebec, and Nunavut differ from the amounts for other provinces and territories.
 See the links below for tables of WITB factors.

 The WITB is calculated on Schedule 6 of the income tax return, and is then entered on line 453 on page 4 of the tax return.
+See tax packages for all years on the CRA website.

 We have compiled tables which summarize all of the amounts related to the calculation of the WITB, including base amounts of working income, percentages used in the calculation, maximum WITB benefit, and income amounts above which the WITB is not available.